Intrinsic torsion classes of Riemannian structures: Almost product structures

 \section{Almost product structures}

-We believe that a suitable starting point for the general analysis of the ITV's can be the Riemannian $G$-reductions defined by a $2$-form.
-The isomorphism $\Lambda^2 T^*\cong \mathfrak{so}(n)$ (the vertical space of the bundle) facilitates a comprehension of the general features.
-The theory can be generalized for other $O(n)$-modules.

-Consider a smooth of section $\mathfrak{F}$ of the tensor bundle $T^*M\otimes TM$ over a differentiable manifold $M$.
-The value in $p$ of $\mathfrak{F}$ is an endomorphism $\mathfrak{F}_p\in End(T_pM)$.
-If $\mathfrak{F}$ is stabilized by a subgroup $G\subset Gl(n,\R)$ we can distinguish a $G$-structure on $M$ (see \cite{YKSM}).
-The action of the endomorphism $\mathfrak{F}_p$ on $T_p M$ can be analysed in terms of its eigenspaces (in particular its kernel) which give rise to distributions of vector subspaces in $TM$.
-The integrability properties of such distributions over $M$ characterize the manifold.
-Many geometrical (almost complex, $f$-structures \cite{BlGMG,Yano}, mixed \cite{GMMSRS,GMSSTV} etc.) structures are relevant examples.
-This set-up includes the almost product structures (APS) introduced by Naveira \cite{NavAPS}.
-Namely considering at each point of $M$ the splitting of the tangent space in the following horizontal and vertical subspaces: An endomorphism $\mathfrak{F}_p$ on a Riemannian manifold $(M,g)$ is is \emph{compatible} with $g$ if satisfies:
+Consider a smooth section $\mathfrak{F}$ of the tensor bundle $T^*M\otimes TM$ over a differentiable manifold.
+The ``value'' in $p$ of $\mathfrak{F}$ is an endomorphism of $T_pM$.
+If $\mathfrak{F}$ is stabilized by a subgroup $G$ of $GL(N,\R)$, it defines a $G$-structure on $M$.
+The action of $\mathfrak{F}_p$ can be analysed in terms of its eigenspaces which give rise to vector distributions in $TM$.
+The integrability of these distributions characterizes $M$.
+Almost complex, $f$-structures [2, 14], mixed structures [9, 10] etc. are relevant examples.\smallbreak